dapphub/chronobank-review/notes.md

 * token abstractions can negate fee - despite not being in scope of review, must suggest to fix to demurrage model

 Minor Concerns / Suggestions
+---

+* compiler version (and associated fixes e.g. import paths)
 * Use constructors for "permanent init" functions
 * "proxy" term
+* When "call safety comments" are necessary - explicit is fine, but only reentry check necessary for typed calls